- 1. Go Boating at Burnham Park

 It has the temperature rising to just 26˚C on a typical summer day.
 If you want to enjoy outdoor activities in the Philippines during the summer season without the sweltering heat, then Baguio is the place for you.

-Baguio is dubbed as the "City of Pines" and is famous for its green park spaces, and of course, hillsides teeming with gigantic pine trees.
+Baguio is dubbed as the "City of Pines" and is famous for its green park spaces, hillsides teeming with gigantic pine trees, and other North Luzon tourist spots.
 Even back in the day, the city has always been filled with greeneries.

 Aside from the scenery and chilly weather, though, you'd want to stick around to witness a wide variety of cultural and historical attractions.
-Here's a list of all the activities you can do to help you plan your Baguio tour:
+You'll never run out of things to do in Baguio, and it's no wonder many visitors prefer to book with extended stay hotels when visiting this city.
+Here's a list of all the activities you can do and what to see in Baguio to help you plan your Baguio tour:

 Burnham Park is an open green park at the heart of Baguio.
 The park's lush greeneries and blooming flowers make you forget that you are in the middle of a highly urbanized city.